MADE-Apps/MADE.NET/README.md

 # MADE App Components

-MADE App Components aims to provide a collection of easy to user features to make app development easier for applications built with C#.
+MADE App Components aims to provide a collection of easy to use features to make app development easier for applications built with C#.

 ## Made with MADE